About the Curatorial Board

 Peter is listed in Who’s Who in America and has lectured throughout the United States and Europe for various organizations.
 He is a member of the Association of Historians of American Art (AHAA), the Catalogue Raisonné Scholars Association (CRSA), the Art Libraries Society of North America (ARLIS), the Association of Historians of Nineteenth-Century Art (AHNCA), the Association of Art Editors (AAE), the Association of Online Appraisers (AOA), and others.
 He earned his undergraduate degree in art and art history from Brown University in 1973 and completed his graduate work (architecture) at the Rhode Island School of Design in 1976.

 PETER SELZ, Senior Curator

 “Identifying excellent artists who have not as yet received the full recognition they deserve — coupled with the process of creating serious attention for them — is important work.
-I am pleased to be working with Peter Hastings Falk on the Rediscovered Masters project.”
+I am pleased to be working with Peter Hastings Falk on the Artist Discovery Group project.”

 — Peter Selz

 Peter Selz is Professor Emeritus of Art History, University of California, Berkeley.
 He was one of the first art historians to examine German Expressionism as a political phenomenon rather than from a formalist perspective.
 The story of his career as a pioneering scholar and curator can be found in his Beyond the Mainstream: Fifty years of Curating Modern and Contemporary Art [New York: Cambridge University Press, 1997] and in Paul Karlstrom’s Peter Selz: Sketches of a Life [Berkeley: University of California Press, 2012].